the early years of Coast Guard Aviation, the US Coast Guard trained its

 Another fine-tuning of aviation maintenance occurred in 2003 when the AMT rating exchanged some of the electrical system responsibilities with the AVT rating.
 These changes prompted the formation of the AET, Avionics Electrical Technician.

-The four buildings comprising ATTC today house 20 classrooms, 5 maintenance/electronic labs, a multipurpose room, aircraft mock-ups, and a computer media center .
-A dedicated staff of 6 officers,70 enlisted and 7 civilians provide apprentice level ("A" School) and journeyman level ("C" School) training to nearly 700 of the Coast Guard's aviation maintenance personnel yearly.
+The four buildings comprising ATTC today house 20 classrooms, 5 maintenance/electronic labs, a multipurpose room, aircraft mock-ups, and a computer media center.
+A small but dedicated staff of just over 100 officers, enlisted members, and civilians provide apprentice-level ("A" School) and journeyman-level ("C" School) training to nearly 700 of the Coast Guard's aviation maintenance personnel yearly.

 The future of ATTC is a bright one.
-Projects are currently under way to bring C-130 maintenance courses to ATTC.
 We are also examining the feasibility of hosting courses and providing training materials via the internet, as well as other means to expand training avenues for the field.